derekdip/pyDocker/README.md

 This `README.md` provides a simple overview of the essential Docker commands to build, run, and interact with your container, along with basic file navigation and Python commands.

+remove "" when running the commands, the content is your preference

 ---

 ## **Docker Commands**